-An application is required to place temporary election signs in the City’s road reserves and signs cannot be installed more than 37 days prior to the election or referenda the sign relates to (the closing date for nominations in local government elections).
+An application is required to place temporary election signs within thoroughfares throughout the City and signs cannot be installed more than 30 days prior to the election or referenda the sign relates to.

-A separate application is to be lodged for signs to be installed in the road reserve for each election, which is to include a non-refundable fee of $30.00 for each application.
+A separate application is to be lodged for signs to be installed in thoroughfares for each election, and on submitting an application the applicant is consenting to the conditions when placing election signs within thoroughfares.

-Any person or candidate that does not receive approval from the City, and proceeds to erect signs, will have their signs removed and an infringement may be issued.
+Any person or candidate that does not submit an application to the City and proceeds to erect signs, will have their signs removed and an infringement may be issued.

 Applications can be made using the on-line application form, or by using the hardcopy form supplied below.

 The following is a guide in respect to the placement of election signs on private property:

 - An election sign may be erected on private property, with the approval of the owner prior to the erection of the sign.

 - An election sign, no larger than 0.75 square metres in area per property, may be erected on private property with the exception of a corner property which may display one sign facing each thoroughfare of the corner.